Ronny Berg

 Ronny Berg (born 16 April 1970) is a Norwegian politician for the Progress Party.

 He served as a deputy representative to the Parliament of Norway from Finnmark during the term 2013–2017.
 In total he met during 7 days of parliamentary session.
 From 2015 to 2017 he served in Solberg's Cabinet as a State Secretary in the Ministry of Trade, Industry and Fisheries.
-He was also the deputy mayor of Alta.
+He was also the deputy mayor of Alta Municipality.